casualGamer-dev/Nuon/doc/HACKING/HelpfulTools.md

 # Useful tools

-These aren't strictly necessary for hacking on Tor, but they can help track down bugs.
+These aren't strictly necessary for hacking on Nuon, but they can help track down bugs.

 ## Travis/Appveyor CI